Chickpeas | Benefits | Side Effects | Carbs | Keto | Hummus | Low-Carb Substitutes | Conclusion | FAQ | Studies

-Hence, hummus is the better version of chickpea, as long as you make it yourself.
-In contrast, you should avoid hummus from the supermarket, regardless of what your diet is.
+Hence, as long as you make it yourself, hummus is the better version of chickpeas.
+In contrast, you should avoid hummus from the supermarket, regardless of your diet.

-Ready-to-eat hummus is usually made with vegetable oils, processed beans, and artificial ingredients that wreak havoc on your gut in particular.
+Ready-to-eat hummus is usually made with vegetable oils, processed beans, and artificial ingredients that wreak havoc on your gut.

 Moreover, these ingredients are generally harmful to your health.
 The trans fats in ready-made hummus promote, among other things (Dhaka et al. 20117):